-AMY GOODMAN: Bill McKibben is one of the organizers of Step it up.
-In 1989 he wrote the book, The End of Nature one of the first books to describe global warming as an emerging environmental crisis.
-He writes frequently about global warming and alternative energy.
-He is author of eight book books, his latest is Deep Economy: The Wealth of Communities and the Durable Future.
+AMY GOODMAN: Bill McKibben is one of the organizers of Step It Up.
+In 1989, he wrote the book The End of Nature, one of the first books to describe global warming as an emerging environmental crisis.
+He writes frequently about global warming and alternative energy, is author of eight book books.
+His latest is Deep Economy: The Wealth of Communities and the Durable Future.
 Bill McKibben joins us in the firehouse studio now.

-BILL MCKIBBEN: What sparked it was after sort of 20 years of writing about this, my sense of growing despair that we were doing nothing.
-I mean Hurricane Katrina and Al Gore had educated us about the problem, the polling showed that most Americans understood it and still the 20-year bipartisan effort to accomplish nothing in Washington was succeeding all too well.
+BILL McKIBBEN: What sparked it was, after sort of 20 years of writing about this, my sense of growing despair that we were doing nothing.
+I mean, Hurricane Katrina and Al Gore had educated us about the problem.
+The polling showed that most Americans understood it.
+And still, the 20-year bipartisan effort to accomplish nothing in Washington was succeeding all too well.

-In January, we—and by that I mean me and six students, recent graduates at Middlebury College where I work, launched a website, www.stepitup07.org and we started encouraging people around the country to hold rallies tomorrow, on April 14th.
-We had no money and no organization, so we figured we’d be doing well if we could organize 100 of these things by April 14th.
-And that would have been about 100 more global warming rallies than there had been.
-Instead, because people were really eager to finally be able to take action about this, the thing has just kinda exploded.
-We have 1,350 rallies that’ll be taking place tomorrow in every corner of the country.
+In January, we—and by that, I mean me and six students, recent graduates at Middlebury College, where I work—launched a website, StepItUp07.org, and we started encouraging people around the country to hold rallies tomorrow, on April 14th.
+We had no money and no organization, so we figured we’d be doing well if we could organize a hundred of these things by April 14th.
+And that would have been about a hundred more global warming rallies than there had been.
+Instead, because people were really eager to finally be able to take action about this, the thing has just kind of exploded.
+We have 1,350 rallies that will be taking place tomorrow.
+They’re in every corner of the country.
 And the creativity that people have brought to bear is as amazing as the numbers.

-BILL MCKIBBEN: You know, one of the questions—the only question we ask about the economy in our society is how can we make it bigger?
-That question is running out of steam for two reasons, one, the environmental damage that we’re now seeing on a global scale.
-Two, as economists and others are beginning to realize with new research, endless expansion isn’t making us as happy as it’s supposed to.
+BILL McKIBBEN: You know, one of the questions—the only question we ask about the economy in our society is: How can we make it bigger?
+That question is running out of steam, for two reasons: one, the environmental damage that we’re now seeing on a global scale; two, as economists and others are beginning to realize, with new research, endless expansion isn’t making us as happy as it’s supposed to.
 In fact, if anything, just the opposite.

-Twelve weeks ago when we launched stepitup07.org, people said 80% by 2050, that’s unrealistic, that’s too big, whatever.
-Even in those twelve weeks, partly thanks to us, but partly thanks to all kinds of other things that have been going on like the Supreme Court decision and new scientific data from the U.N., the ground is shifting.
-A week ago John Edwards, the first of the Democratic Candidates to issue his big energy and environmental plan, people called us up the day before it came out and said take a look at it, I think you will like it and indeed the first thing on it said cut carbon by 80%, by 2050.
-We are beginning to get some momentum finally.
+You know, 12 weeks ago, when we launched stepitup07.org, people said, "80 percent by 2050?
+That’s unrealistic.
+It’s too big," and whatever.
+Even in those 12 weeks, partly thanks to us, but partly thanks to all kinds of other things that have been going on, like the Supreme Court decision and the new scientific data from the U.N., the ground is shifting.
+A week ago, John Edwards, the first of the Democratic candidates to issue his big energy and environmental plan, people called us up the day before it came out and said, "Take a look at it.
+I think you’ll like it."
+And indeed, the first thing on it said cut carbon 80 percent by 2050.
+We’re beginning to get some momentum finally.

-Now, that doesn’t mean it’s going to be easy, we are up against the biggest adversaries on earth.
-Exxon Mobil made $40 billion last year, that’s more profit than anybody has ever made in the history of profits.
-We could take probably, almost everyone listening to Democracy Now! today and pool all our spare change and we would still come up slightly shy of 40 billion bucks.
-We’re not going to beat them that way, but if we can get into the streets, if we can be creative.
-If we can build a broad coalition across all kinds of people who understand that this is increasingly not a partisan issue, it’s a survival issue, then we have some chance of getting that going.
+Now, that doesn’t mean it’s going to be easy.
+We’re up against the biggest adversaries on Earth.
+ExxonMobil made $40 billion last year.
+That’s more profit than anybody has ever made in the history of profits, OK?
+We could take probably almost everyone listening to Democracy Now! today and pool all our spare change, and we’d still come up slightly shy of 40 billion bucks.
+We’re not going to beat them that way.
+But if we can get into the streets, if we can be creative, if we can build a broad coalition across all kinds of people who understand that this is increasingly not a partisan issue, it’s a survival issue, then we have some chance of getting that going.